Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications: Performance

 The STA Archon controller digitizes pixels at a rate of 100\,MHz and supports sample averaging in real time for each channel to provide low-pass filtering.
 This is the digital equivalent of the analog integrator found in traditional CDS processors.

-Readout noise tends to increase with higher pixel frequency, as noise bandwidth increases when there is less sample averaging.
+Readout noise tends to increase with higher pixel frequency, since noise bandwidth increases when there is less sample averaging to reject high and mid frequency noise.
 Conversely, when pixel rate is low the increased interval between baseline and signal samples results in poorer rejection of low frequency noise processes which begin to dominate.
-We explored multiple pixel frequencies from 700\,kHz to 1.4\,MHz for numerous averaging window widths.
+To find the noise minumum between these extremes, we explored multiple pixel frequencies from 700\,kHz to 1.4\,MHz for numerous averaging window widths.

 For any given pixel time, when the averaging window is too wide, the sampling of the video signal begins before it settles sufficiently, with adverse effects on gain and linearity behavior.
 Therefore we check Gain and linearity using low level flat illumination to infer changes in system gain and thus the true noise in electrons.